keepthrifty/keepthrifty.github.io/_posts/2017-07-25-safe-withdrawal-rate-4-percent-relevant.md

 Also, I've been curious about the impact of using different timing on withdrawals - either monthly or annually.

-Not one to let a solvable problem sit, I put together a [Ruby](https://www.ruby-lang.org/en/) script to analyze the data and regenerate the Trinity Study tables with these factors taken into account.
+Not one to let a solvable problem sit, I put together a Ruby script ([here's the source code](https://github.com/chrisdurheim/investsim){: target="_blank"}) to analyze the data and regenerate the Trinity Study tables with these factors taken into account.
 You'll find the results below.

 ## Defining Safe Withdrawal Rate